 Drug Assistance Programs Can Help Patients Struggling To Pay For Treatment

 There is no doubt that the cost of treating interstitial cystitis and bladder pain syndrome are increasing.
-Elmiron, the only FDA approved oral medication for IC, can now cost some patients more than $1500 per month.
+Elmiron®, the only FDA approved oral medication for IC, can cost some patients more than $1500 per month.
+(Elmiron® is now linked to retinal disease and blindness).
 Bladder instillations can cost several hundred dollars per treatment.
 Surgical therapies, such as Interstim, can cost over $100,000 if not covered by insurance.

 For patients who have no choice but to use some medication, you may also be eligible for the “Patient Assistance” or “Drug Assistance” programs offered by most pharmaceutical companies.
 Generally, applicants must be very low income to receive free medication from the companies.
 The ICN maintains a list of of these programs in our Drug Assistance Program Center.

 Strategies For Saving Money on Medication